You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

 Toolbar Options for the Email Accounts Information screen

-SupressionList - Initially synchronisation of the CRM suppressed contacts to dotmailer followed by dotmailer suppressed contacts to CRM UnSubscribers Remove from the marketing list and create a list of suppression records against the person and marketing list.
+UnSubscribers: are removed from the marketing list and create a list of suppression records against the contact/lead and marketing list

-WebInsight - Refreshing WebInsight data from dotmailer to Email campaign.
+WebInsight: Synchronises WebInsight data from dotmailer to Dynamics.

 Email Service Settings

-This tab allows the certain administrative tasks to be undertaken, this includes the disabling the current Email Account.
+This tab allows the certain administrative tasks to be undertaken, this includes the disabling the current Email Account from any kind of synchronisation.

-The option to “Update the Do not Bulk Email” is used to control if this field is updated from dotmailer during synchronisation (Default is On).
+The option to “Update the Do not Bulk Email” is used to control if this default CRM field is updated from dotmailer during Suppression synchronisation (Default is On).
+Email addresses that are present in the account suppression list in dotmailer will update contacts/leads with the same email address.

 This button is used to map the dotmailer users to Dynamics users for each connected account.
 If no users have been mapped and select the Automation Studio, this screen will be displayed.